 \section{Discussion}

 As is well known, the properties of classical light GI are determined by the projective speckle.
-For instance, the speckle grain size affects the spatial resolution of the imaging system~\cite{Ferri2010Differential}, and the self-reproduction of speckle enables the copy of ghost images~\cite{Li2019Transverse}, etc. Due to the flexible design of the TP, the holographic projection certainly can create many customized holographic reconstruction pattern, which can be further applied to GI scheme.
+For example, the size of speckle grain affects the spatial resolution of the imaging system~\cite{Ferri2010Differential}, and the self-reproduction of speckle pattern enables the copy of ghost images~\cite{Li2019Transverse}, etc. Due to the flexible design of the TP, holographic projection certainly can create many customized reconstruction patterns, which can be further applied to GI scheme.

-Figure~\ref{06CopyCase} shows the experimentally measured HBT bunching curves of holographic reconstruction pattern after 10,000 iterations with two kinds of symmetrical mirror TPs.
+Figure~\ref{06CopyCase} shows the experimentally measured HBT bunching curves of holographic reconstruction pattern after 10,000 iterations with two types of symmetric mirror TPs.
 The insets show single-frame positive and negative mirror TPs at the upper right corner of each subgraph in Figs.~\ref{06CopyCase}(a) and \ref{06CopyCase}(b), respectively.
-Note that, the left half of those TPs originate from the intensity squared and normalized chaotic speckle pattern.
-Specifically, the positive mirror TP is that the light intensity distribution on the left half and right half is completely mirrored.
-In addition, the negative mirror TP is that the intensity $I(\vec{x})$ of right half part at $\vec{x}$ is $\beta\times (1-I(-\vec{x}))$, where $\beta =0.2$ is the modulation coefficient to suppress projection intensity and $-\vec{x}$ is the mirror coordinate of $\vec{x}$ in the TP plane.
-Here, the self-correlated bunching peaks at $x_1=x_2=-1$ mm in Figs.~\ref{06CopyCase}(a) and \ref{06CopyCase}(b) were measured to be 2.41 and 2.77, respectively, which exhibit a super-bunching effect.
-Meanwhile, the cross-correlated HBT appears at symmetric positions $x_1=-x_2=-1$ mm reaching a peak of 1.60 and a valley of 0.92 in Figs.~\ref{06CopyCase}(a) and \ref{06CopyCase}(b), respectively.
+Note that, the left half of these TPs originate from the normalized intensity-squared chaotic speckle pattern.
+Specifically, the positive mirror TP is that the light intensity distribution on the left and right half is completely mirrored.
+In addition, the negative mirror TP is that the intensity $I(\vec{x})$ of the right half part at $\vec{x}$ is $\beta\times (1-I(-\vec{x}))$, where $\beta =0.2$ is the modulation coefficient to suppress projection intensity and $-\vec{x}$ is the mirror coordinate of $\vec{x}$ in the TP plane.
+Here, the self-correlated bunching peaks at $x_1=x_2=-1$ mm in Figs.~\ref{06CopyCase}(a) and \ref{06CopyCase}(b) are measured to be 2.41 and 2.77, respectively, which exhibit a super-bunching effect.
+Meanwhile, the cross-correlated HBT appears at positions $x_1=-x_2=-1$ mm reaching a peak of 1.60 and a valley of 0.92 in Figs.~\ref{06CopyCase}(a) and \ref{06CopyCase}(b), respectively.